pwwang/immunopipe/docs/processes/SeuratMetadataMutater.md

         Default is `diff,abs,desc`.
 It only works when `uniq` is `TRUE`.
 If `uniq` is `FALSE`, the returned ids will be in the same order as in `df`.

-    !!! note
+    /// Note
     Note that the numeric column should be the same for all cells in the same group.
 This will not be checked (only the first value is used).
+    ///